 As described in section 1 of this exhibit, Environmental Attributes are defined by various jurisdictions.
 The Parties acknowledge that the Environmental Attribute accounting outlined below will be provided consistent with physical deliveries of power.

+3.1 Registration of Renewable Energy Generating Units

+BPA shall take all reasonable steps to register the applicable renewable energy generating units in BPA’s system mix, including any hydro resources, with the tracking system selected under section 5 of this Exhibit H.

 3.2 Environmental Attribute Accounting Process

 Starting after issuance of the Final ROD of the BP-29 power rate 7(i) Process, and after the issuance of the Final ROD in each subsequent routine power rate 7(i) Process thereafter through the term of the Agreement, BPA shall conduct an Environmental Attribute Accounting Process for each upcoming Rate Period.